 This Isthatlegal.ca Human Rights (Ontario) Legal Guide attempts to set out, for both lay and professional readers, the essentials of law relating to Ontario's Human Rights Code (the "Code").
 It covers both substantive (rights) law [Chapters 2-6] and procedural law [Chapters 7-21], as established under the newly amended (in 2008) Code.

-There is full coverage of the Code, the Regulation made under it, the primary Part IV (private application) Rules and related documents issued by the Ontario Human Rights Tribunal.
-As well, procedural issues are considered in their context as part of Ontario's ever-growing administrative law realm, influenced heavily by both the Statutory Powers Procedures Act and the common law of natural justice.
+There is full coverage of the Code, the Regulation made under it, the Rules and related documents issued by the Ontario Human Rights Tribunal.
+As well, procedural issues are considered in their context as part of Ontario's ever-growing administrative law realm, influenced heavily by both the Statutory Powers Procedures Act and the common law of natural justice and fairness.

-The present Guide does not yet contain a detailed Code case law review, and I hope to add that at the first re-write.
+The present Guide, while covering some case law, does not yet contain a detailed case law review, and I hope to add that in future (see the case updating notes in the 'Currency of Law' link).
 This is less of a loss for procedural matters, as Code procedures were fundamentally re-written with the 2008 Code amendments.
 However there is a body of case law making findings of substantive discrimination that the Guide could benefit from.

 2. The Past

-In other Isthatlegal.ca Legal Guides I have had periodic occasion to refer to the Human Rights regime in Ontario and I have not been kind, to say the least.
+In these Isthatlegal.ca Legal Guides I have had periodic occasion to refer to the Human Rights regime in Ontario (last was in 2008) and I have not been kind, to say the least.

-In my view the administration of the Code regime for over 25 years in its prior Commission-dominated form was a travesty of justice unparalleled in type and degree in Ontario history.
-Under the legal pretense of investigating the merits of cases and otherwise ensuring cases were properly before ad hoc Boards of Inquiry (and later the first standing Ontario Human Rights Tribunal), the Commission gate-kept the flow of complaints into near oblivion with a range of Kafkaesque techniques which included (there we re many more):
+In my view the administration of the Code regime for over 25 years (again until 2008) in its prior Commission-dominated form was a travesty of justice unparalleled in type and degree in modern Ontario history.
+Under the legal pretense of investigating the merits of cases and otherwise ensuring cases were properly before ad hoc Boards of Inquiry (and later the first standing Ontario Human Rights Tribunal), the Commission gate-kept the flow of complaints into near oblivion with a range of Kafkaesque techniques which included (there were many more):

 When not doing its active best to kill off cases outright the Commission's other primary operating mode was plain, bald delay.
 Cases could easily drag out for 5,6 or 7 years and more before shell-shocked complainants just walked away from them in complete loss of confidence in the system.
 Of course the Commission had the audacity to count such abandonments as though the complainant had either satisfied their sense of justice or 'seen better' of their original complaint.